Bidirectional Uncertainty-Based Active Learning for Open Set Annotation: Methodology

 where $unc_{p}$ and $unc_{n}$ denote the uncertainty of $\boldsymbol{x}$ to the positive classifier head and the negative classifier head, respectively.
 Noteworthy, this sampling strategy remains applicable even in closed-set settings.
 If there are no unknown class examples, the ratio $r$ will always be equal to 1, and $p_{K+1}^{aux}(\boldsymbol{x})$ will be 0, effectively making the strategy equivalent to a normal uncertainty sampling strategy.

-Eventually, extending the existing closed-set uncertainty-based active learning methods to open-set scenarios is possible.
+With Equation \ref{eq11}, extending the existing closed-set uncertainty-based active learning methods to open-set scenarios is possible.
 In this paper, we focus on three classical uncertainty sampling strategies: least confident sampling, margin-based sampling, and entropy-based sampling.
 The corresponding modified versions for open-set scenarios are as follows:

 \begin{itemize} \item[$\bullet$]\textbf{Bidirectional Least Confident Sampling} \end{itemize}

 where $y^{-}=\mathop{\arg\max}_{y}\boldsymbol{\mathcal{P}}_{y}^{-}(\boldsymbol{x} ) $, $y^{+}=\mathop{\arg\max}_{y} \boldsymbol{p}_{y}^{+}(\boldsymbol{x} ) $.